 Known as the Lord of the Clouds or the Stormfather, Lliendil holds sway over weather of all kinds, from fair skies to violent storms.
 A capricious god, he can be gentle and kind or angry and destructive, depending upon his mood.
-He is a somewhat cruel prankster who enjoys altering the roudenly to cause discomfort, destroy new structure.

-weather suddenly to cause discomfort, destroy new structures, and ruin plans.
-Whether or not his capriciousness extends to malice, the Lord of the Clouds is as unpredictable as the weather itself.
+He is a somewhat cruel prankster who enjoys altering the weather suddenly to cause discomfort, destroy new structures, and ruin plans.
+Whether or not his capriciousness extends to malice, the Lord of the Clouds is as unpredictable black skin, eyes crackling with electricity, and electric-blue feathers.
+His wings are banded with white, and he usually wears black breeches and a leather jerkin without a shirt.
+Some raptorans claim to have seen him joyously riding gale-force winds during the worst storms.